Olisun/-liri-node-app/README.md

 ## Problems That I Overcame:

 I had diffuculty at first getting data from spotify.
 I overcame this by studying their docs in the node-spotify-API section of npm.
 I ended up using their .request method because .search was returning the wrong songs.

+Trying to figure out a way to add a video of the app work-flow.
+I decided to create an index.html to hold the video and then display that on github pages.
+The link to the videop will then be in the readme.

 ## Problems Still Facing: